Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Introduction

-Several works have addressed the linear-confining problem in momentum-space.
-They either use a non-singular screened linear potential~\cite{Eyre:1986,Chen:2012sv}, or they start with a screened potential, perform a partial wave expansion and then take the \lq \lq unscreened'' limit~\cite{Norbury:1992jv,Maung:1993aa,Hersbach:1993xz,Tang:2001ii,Deloff:2007,Chen:2013hna}.
-The numerical integration of the principal-value singularity is then performed by expanding the wave function in a suitable set of basis functions and the applying the Sloan method, i.e. integrating by placing the Gaussian quadrature points symmetrically around the singularity.
-This procedure works in principle, but is impractical, for instance, in fitting procedures because the set of basis functions depends on the fitting parameters, i.e. the quark masses and the coupling.
-Alternatively, in Ref.~\cite{Andreev:2017kie}, the linear-confining problem with $l=0$ was solved using a quadrature method where the singularity of the integral is included in the weight functions.
+Generally formulated within Schr\"odinger theory, such models do not account for the dynamical covariant structure of quarks.
+However, for mesons with at least one light quark a relativistic treatment is necessary, and in addition, the implementation of dynamical mass generation and spontaneous chiral symmetry breaking is indispensable for a realistic description of light mesons, in particular the pions.
+This can be achieved in nonperturbative approaches based on quantum field theory, such as the Dyson-Schwinger/Bethe-Salpeter formalism~\cite{Eichmann:2016yit, Alkofer:2000wg, Fischer:2006ub, Roberts:1994dr, Roberts:2000aa, Maris:2003vk} and the Covariant Spectator Theory (CST)~\cite{Gross:1969rv, Biernat:2014a, Biernat:2014xaa, Savkli:1999me,Gross:1991te,Gross:1991pk, Gross:1994he, Gross:1964mla, Gross:1964zz}.
+The CST formalism also allows for the inclusion of a covariant generalization of the Cornell potential, such that the CST bound-state equations for mesons in the nonrelativistic limit reduce again to the Schr\"odinger equation with the Cornell potential.

+These manifestly covariant relativistic approaches are represented in momentum space, which seems to be the only practical way to take relativity exactly into account, and they are formulated and solved in the form of integral equations.
+However, in momentum space, the Cornell potential contains singularities, which greatly complicate the application of standard numerical solution techniques.
+In particular, the very convenient and often used Nystr\"om method \cite{Nystrom:1930aa,Atkinson:1997fv} is incompatible with the presence of singularities in the kernel of the integral equation.

+These singularities are of the same type in the nonrelativistic Cornell potential and in its relativistic generalization in CST.
+It is therefore sufficient to look for solution methods of the simpler nonrelativistic problem first and then apply them to the relativistic case.

+Several works have addressed the problem of the nonrelativistic Cornell potential in momentum-space.
+How the Coulomb part of the potential can be treated through a subtraction technique to be compatible with the Nystr\"om method has already been shown in \cite{Kwon:1978}.
+Unfortunately, no similar subtraction method was found to work with the Nystr\"om method for the more difficult linear potential.

+Alternatively, in Ref.~\cite{Andreev:2017kie}, the linear-confining problem in S-waves was solved using a quadrature method where the singularity of the integral is incorporated into the weight functions.
 This method gives remarkable high-precision results, but is very involved in practice, because the weight functions must be adapted specifically for each integral appearing in the Schr\"odinger equation.